 APPOINTMENTS --- My appointment pricing is based off of the tattoo design that you choose.
 Appointments can take anywhere from 5 minutes to hours depending on the design and if taping is necessary.
 JoHenna Design has a $25 minimum for all henna/jagua tattoo appointments.
 JoHenna Design uses a hypoallergenic medical tape called Hypafix.
 This medical tape can be applied to your DRY tattoo for an additional fee – please make sure you ‘add-on’ this service when booking.
 We recommend having the tape applied during the cold winter months as well as over tattoos usually covered up by clothing.
 If you'd like to have the medical tape (Hypafix) applied to your tattoo prior to leaving, you will need to be sure to book the tattoo taping service at the end of your appointment.
 These temporary tattoos take about a half hour to completely dry, so please plan your appointment accordingly.
 Please e-mail, text or contact via social media with any appointment questions.
 To schedule an appointment, please visit the book online tab under 'Henna, Jagua & Pricing.'
 Henna and Jagua appointment pricing is based on the design you choose.
 Please visit the book online VAGARO tab for more information, or request to see our digital design book for more accurate pricing.
 Please see the cancellation, no show, late policies below for information on those things.

-PARTIES --- My party pricing is based off of my hourly rate (shown below) with a two hour minimum for the individual types of ink.
-For a clearer understanding, my pricing is laid out below.
-There will be an additional travel fee based off of your party location.
+PARTIES --- My party pricing is based off of my hourly rate (shown below) There will be an additional travel fee based off of your party location.
 Please contact Joey for a travel fee quote.
-You may also mix the different ink products for your party, please contact Joey with inquiries for a custom quote.
+Please let Joey know if you would like to offer henna, jagua or both options at your party.

 REGULAR SCHEDULE EVENTS